Rashidapp/Armory_Documentation/getting_started/playground.md

 We will animate the Cylinder procedurally using logic nodes.
 Switch to `Logic Editor` area and press `New` to create a new node tree.

-You can browse all available nodes through `Add` menu item, or simply hit `Shift + A` to start searching.
+You can browse all available nodes through `Add` menu item, or simply hit `Shift + A` to start searching (tip: if you hit the `S` key while the menu is open, a search dialog will show up).

-- Search for `On Update` node and place it.
-This is an action node which gets called each frame.
+- Search for the [`On Update`](https://github.com/armory3d/armory/wiki/reference#on-update) node and place it.
+This node will activate its output each frame.
-- Connect it to the `Set Location` node.
+- Connect it to the `In` input of the [`Set Object Location`](https://github.com/armory3d/armory/wiki/reference#set-object-location) node.
+If you keep the `Object` field empty, the object that is executing this logic tree will be used.
+In our case, this is the cylinder.
+  > Red node sockets (often named `In` and `Out`) are used for the signal flow of the node tree.
+Red input sockets will activate nodes and the red output sockets are usually activated when the node was executed (if the node doesn't state it otherwise).
+Other socket types (= other colors) are used to pass data between nodes.
-- Add a `Vector` node and connect it to the `Set Location` node.
-Each frame, Cylinder location will be set to this vector.
+- Add a [`Vector`](https://github.com/armory3d/armory/wiki/reference#vector) node and connect its output socket to the `Location` input of the `Set Object Location` node.
+So now, the cylinder location will be set to this vector on each frame.
-- For the `X` location, add `Math` node and set it to `Sine`.
+- For the `X` location of the vector, add a [`Math`](https://github.com/armory3d/armory/wiki/reference#math-1) node and set it to `Sine`.
-- Add `Time` node to drive the sine node.
+- Add a [`Get Application Time`](https://github.com/armory3d/armory/wiki/reference#get-application-time) node to drive the sine node.
+This will move the cylinder back and forth.
-- Add another `Math` node, scaling the sine output.
+- Add another `Math` node to scale the sine output (this will let the cylinder move further on each side).
-- We will keep the `Y` and `Z` location unchanged.
+- We want to keep the `Y` and `Z` location unchanged, so we need to set it according to the current cylinder position.
+Add a [`Get Object Location`](https://github.com/armory3d/armory/wiki/reference#get-object-location) node, connect it to a [`Separate XYZ`](https://github.com/armory3d/armory/wiki/reference#get-object-location) node to split the vector into its XYZ values and then connect the Y and Z values to the Y/Z inputs of the `Vector` node that we added earlier.

 Each node tree has to be attached to an object.
-Select Cylinder and create new `Nodes` trait in `Properties - Object - Armory Traits`.
-Enter our newly created node tree as `Tree` entry.
+Select the cylinder and create a new `Nodes` trait in `Properties > Object > Armory Traits`.
+Enter our newly created node tree as `Tree` entry, or if the node tree is open on your screen you can click on `From Node Editor`.

 <a href="https://github.com/armory3d/armory_wiki_images/raw/master/getting_started/playground/9.jpg">![](https://github.com/armory3d/armory_wiki_images/raw/master/getting_started/playground/9.jpg)</a>

-Note: To see the output of `Print` node, enable `Armory Project - Flags - Debug Console`.
+**Note:** To see the the output of the [`Print`](https://github.com/armory3d/armory/wiki/reference#print) node, open Blender from a terminal (or on Windows: `Window > Toggle System Console`), or enable `Armory Project > Flags > Debug Console`.
+The debug console is explained in [Wiki: Debug/Debug Console](https://github.com/armory3d/armory/wiki/debug#debug-console).

 ### Haxe Scripts